-Richard Lambert joined the Financial Times after reading history at Balliol College, Oxford.
-Among other roles, he edited the Lex Column, served as financial editor and then as New York bureau chief.
-He was appointed deputy editor in 1983, and editor of the newspaper in 1991.
-He relocated to New York in 1997-98 to launch the US edition of the FT.
-He stepped down as editor at the end of 2001.
+Sir Richard Lambert joined the Financial Times after reading history at Balliol College, Oxford.
+He edited the Lex column and served as financial editor and New York bureau chief before being appointed deputy editor in 1983.
+He edited the paper between 1991 and 2001, and moved back to New York (1997-98) to launch the US edition.

 Lead Non Executive Director

 As the FCO’s Lead Non-Executive Director.
 His role is to: